4 MIN READ

 First, let’s take a brief look at how omnichannel retailing, and how it is impacting consumer behaviour online and in-store in terms of repeat business and cart abandonment.

-retailing is a fully-integrated approach to commerce, providing shoppers a unified experience across all channels or points of sale.
+Omnichannel retailing is a fully-integrated approach to commerce, providing shoppers a unified experience across all channels or points of sale.
 True omnichannel shopping goes beyond bricks-and-mortar locations to mobile-browsing, online marketplaces, social media, and wherever your users browse online via retargeted ads.

 The omnichannel online shopper has changed the way businesses reach their customers; more importantly, it has changed the way they buy.
-According to by Harvard Business Review, within six months after a omnichannel shopping experience, customers were almost 23% more likely to have a repeat shopping trip to a retailer’s store, and were more likely to recommend the brand to family and friends than those who used a single channel.
+According to a study by Harvard Business Review, within six months after a omnichannel shopping experience, customers were almost 23% more likely to have a repeat shopping trip to a retailer’s store, and were more likely to recommend the brand to family and friends than those who used a single channel.

 So, if you’re struggling to get people to commit at checkout, establishing an omnichannel marketing plan could not only help you encourage transaction completion, but also increase the size of the average transaction (AOV) as well.
-A recent on omnichannel marketing strategies shows that companies earned a 15-35% increase in average transaction size.
+A recent study on omnichannel marketing strategies shows that companies earned a 15-35% increase in average transaction size.
 It also led to a five-10% increase in loyal customers’ profitability, and a 30% higher lifetime value than those who shop using only one channel.

 How to Tackle Cart Abandonment: 3 Places to Start